 When you eat something loaded with sugar, your taste buds, your gut and your brain all take notice.
-This activation of your reward system is not unlike how bodies process addictive substances such as alcohol or nicotine – an overload of sugar spikes dopamine levels and leaves you craving more.
+This activation of your reward system is not unlike how bodies process substances such nicotine – an overload of sugar spikes dopamine levels and leaves you craving more.
 That’s why moderation in all things is important.
 Organic food can still be very high in sugar and is often no better than regular food, so don’t be fooled.

 Watch the video here How sugar effects the brain and decide for yourself.

 Imagine how society would function if drug dealers pumped 150 to 175 pounds of drugs per person per year into the veins of the elderly, the middle-aged, and the young alike.
 Legally.
 Well, sugar, a substance that speeds along the same brain pathways as some hard-core pharma, enters the food supply in those quantities.
 The result of this sugar surge is that more than one in three adults now has either Type 2 diabetes or its harbinger, pre-diabetes.
 Include those under age 18, and 105 million Americans are harboring a life-threatening blood-sugar disorder.